Special edition: Consumer protection

 In UK and New Zealand the Fine Art Trade Guild ensures the quality and verification of limited edition prints by employing a number of strictly administered regulations for all processes and aspects related to them.

 In the United States limited editions are regulated under state consumer protections laws.
 California became the first state to regulate the sale of limited edition art prints with the "California Print Law" of 1971.
 The state of Illinois later expanded on the California statute.
-However, it was not until 1986 that more comprehensive provisions, still in place today, were enacted with the passage of the "Georgia Print Law".
+It was not until 1986, however, that more comprehensive provisions, still in place today, were enacted with the passage of the "Georgia Print Law".
 That law became the template for statutes subsequently enacted by other states.
 The Georgia Print Law written by (former) State Representative Chesley V. Morton, became effective July 1, 1986.
 The law requires art dealers, artists, or auctioneers to supply information to prospective purchasers about the nature of the print, the number of prints and editions (including HC editions) produced, and the involvement (if any) of the artist in the creation of the print.
 The penalty for violation of the law ranges from simple reimbursement to treble damages, in the case of a willful violation.
 Those found to be in violation of the law are also liable for court costs, expenses, and attorney fees.
 The law applies to works of art valued at more than $100.00 (not including frame).
 Charitable organizations are specifically exempt from the provision of the law.
 The statute of limitations is one year after discovery, and, if discovery of the violation is not made within three years of the sale, then the purchaser's remedies are extinguished.

 A limited edition is normally hand signed and numbered by the artist, typically in pencil, in the form (e.g.): 14/100.
 The first number is the number of the print itself.
 The second number is the number of overall prints the artist will print of that image.
 The lower the second number is, the more valuable and collectible the limited editions are likely to be, within whatever their price range is.
 A small number of "artists' proofs" may also be produced as well, signed and with "AP", "proof", etc. Prints that are given to someone or are for some reason unsuitable for sale are marked "H. C." or "H/C", meaning "hors de commerce", not for sale.